sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 All negative values are reserved for Private Use.

-Initial registrations for the CoSWID Items Registry are provided below.
+Initial registrations for the "CoSWID Items" registry are provided below.
 Assignments consist of an integer index value, the item name, and a reference to the defining specification.

 | Index | Item Name | Specification